The Revd Edward Howes

 1624

-They “skipping” classes to conduct alchemical experiments, and searching for Rosicrucians.
+They were “skipping” classes to conduct alchemical experiments, and searching for Rosicrucians.

 1629